paigeadelethompson/linux-kernel-builds/README.md

 - I'm open to suggestions (never been able to get it to work) and a few additional tools are required:
 - https://github.com/rhboot/pesign
 - https://github.com/lcp/mokutil
-- openssl for creating certificates
+- certutil / pk12util / openssl

 # Don't panic
 Whatever problem you're having is not impossible to solve: